 - Design 2-3 initial approaches

 - Ideally, your agency will be able to provide objective data to support key design decisions.
-For example, they may know from third-party data (or their own research) that orange CTA buttons outperform green ones.
-Or they may have learned from your Google Analytics that a majority of visitors look at your leadership pages — and as a result, the agency may recommend that you feature key people on your homepage.
+For example, they may have learned from your Google Analytics that a majority of visitors look at your leadership pages — and as a result, the agency may recommend that you feature key people on your homepage.

 - If you are presented with multiple design concepts, one should push the limits a bit and challenge you to take a more daring approach.
 The other concept(s) can be more conservative — though avoid common clichés.
 No matter what, each approach should differentiate your firm visually.

 - Select a design approach

 - If the design team has done its job and listened to you, you should have at least one visual approach that feels about right.
 Even if you aren’t 100% happy with it yet, select that design as the basis for future revisions.
 Of course, if all of the concepts miss the mark, you may need to go back to the drawing board.
 Just be prepared to provide specific feedback the team can use to develop a new approach.

 - Don’t get too caught up on imagery at this point — it can always change.
 Instead, consider the merits of the design as a whole.